jasonvan/prexel/README.md

 ## Installation

-The plugin should be installed inside of the Sublime Text packages folder.
+The plugin should be placed inside of the Sublime Text packages folder.
 Once inside Sublime text will automatically load the plugin, **SO YOU'RE DONE**.

 **Windows**